Six of the best Car and Motorbike GPS Navigation Apps.

-CoPilot offers many of the same features as Apple and Google Maps, however to use the premium features - such as turn by turn navigation, you must buy the premium service for $34.99 AUD.
+CoPilot offers many of the same features as Apple and Google Maps, however, to use the premium features - such as turn-by-turn navigation, you must buy the premium service for $34.99 AUD.

 Layout - I think the CoPilot App has a nice layout to it, quite colourful and informative.
-However some may think it is a little bit cluttered.
+However, some may think it is a little bit cluttered.

 Downloadable Maps- This is a good and bad feature.
 For those people who only have a small amount of space on their phone - this is not for you.
-For anyone else, this is a fantastic feature which cuts down on roaming data usage and enables you to use the app in remote locations, in which you may not be able to get any internet reception.
+For anyone else, this is a fantastic feature that cuts down on roaming data usage and enables you to use the app in remote locations, in which you may not be able to get any internet reception.